The Final Country: Critical reviews

 Derek Lawrence of Entertainment Weekly wrote, "'The Final Country' will go down as one of season 3's stronger episodes, ending with a mysterious conclusion, but it will be best remembered for connecting this installment with the original series."
-Amy Glynn of Paste gave the episode a 8.4 out of 10 and wrote, "Time is melting a bit.
+Amy Glynn of Paste gave the episode an 8.4 out of 10 and wrote, "Time is melting a bit.
 Transitions among 1980, 1990 and 2015 are getting more abrupt and fluid."

 Keith Phipps of Vulture gave the episode a 4 star rating out of 5 and wrote, "We know Wayne makes it.
 He's alive, if not well, in 2015 after all.
 But whatever happens over the course of the meeting solves nothing, leading only to another decade and a half of unanswered questions and an unshakable feeling of never being satisfied."
 Tony Sokol of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "In the 2015 timeline, Wayne mentions to Roland that he stopped pursuing the case because of a deal he made with Amelia.
 He says it so casually, you might not even think it that important.
 But like so many of the clues in True Detective, it is hidden in a very shallow grave."
 Scott Tobias of The New York Times wrote, "There are more mundane reasons that people continue to live in towns and neighborhoods like this after those communities have collapsed.
 But home is home, even when staying feels like tending a graveyard."